 We have extensive experience in clinical research study design and sponsor funded research.
 If you have any questions about these topics please contact the personnel listed below.

-The Preclinical MRI Core Facility at the Beth Israel Deaconess Medical Center offers instrumentation and expertise for a broad range of magnetic resonance imaging and spectroscopy applications for small animals, excised tissue and cell culture studies.
+The Preclinical MRI Core Facility at Beth Israel Lahey Health/Beth Israel Deaconess Medical Center offers instrumentation and expertise for a broad range of magnetic resonance imaging and spectroscopy applications for small animals, excised tissue and cell culture studies.
 We provide fee for service within BIDMC and to outside investigators.

 The Proteomics Center at Children's Hospital Boston offers the most up-to-date proteomics equipment currently available.
 This includes the latest equipment for protein separation and several state-of-the-art mass spectrometers, which detect and quantify proteins in a sample and measure them to determine their structure and characteristics.